 - Purpose: To assess your level of participation, effort, and learning

 - Length: Roughly 3 pages single spaced for 4802 students, and 4+ pages single spaced for 5802 students

-- Summary: A 1-2 paragraph description of the activities you were involved in (e.g. competitions, self-guided data exploration, etc) and who you worked with, if anyone
+- Summary: A 1-2 paragraph description of the activities you were involved in (e.g. competitions, prediction tasks, etc) and who you worked with, if anyone

 - For each activity, give a detailed account of your approach and techniques, including descriptions of any hurdles you had to overcome.
-Include relevant plots and figures.
+Include relevant plots and figures (though note they do not count toward the page count).
 If you participated in prediction competitions, include links to the leaderboard and/or a screenshot showing your score.